strixPanahu/csci1620_lab05/README.md

   > X-DSPAM-Confidence: @.8475
   > X-DSPAM-Probability: @.e000

-  - [ ] a.)
+  - [x] a.)
 From: - Extract the email address (e.g., stephen.marquard@uct.ac.za)

-  - [ ] b.)
+  - [x] b.)
 X-DSPAM-Processed: - Extract the time value (e.g., 09:14:16)

-  - [ ] c.)
+  - [x] c.)
 X-DSPAM-Confidence: - Extract the numeric value (e.g., 0.8475)

-- [ ] 6.)
-Send the results obtained in (d) to output.csv for each occurrence ofthe 3 items in
+- [x] 6.)
+Send the results obtained in (d) to output.csv for each occurrence of the 3 items in input.txt.
-input.txt.

-- [ ] 7.)
-The contents ofyour output.csv file should be identical to sample.csv when your program is done
+- [x] 7.)
+The contents of your output.csv file should be identical to sample.csv when your program is done

 	* (please note the last row contains the average X-DSPAM-Confidence).